PoorHttp/PoorWSGI/doc/documentation.rst

 Form arguments
 ~~~~~~~~~~~~~~
-Request form areguments are stored to FieldStorage class, define in
+Request form arguments are stored in FieldStorage class, define in
-poorwsgi.request module.
-This class is based on FieldStorage from standard
+poorwsgi.fieldstorage module.
+This class is inspired by FieldStorage from
-cgi module.
-And variables are parsed every time, when poor_AutoForm is set to
+legacy cgi module.
+Variables are parsed every time, when poor_AutoForm is set
-On, which is default, request method is POST, PUT or PATCH and request
+to On, which is default, request method is POST, PUT or PATCH and request
 mime type is one of `Application.form_mime_types`.
 You can call it
 on any other methods of course, but it must exist wsgi.input in request
 environment from wsgi server.

 req.form instance is create with poor_KeepBlankValues and poor_StrictParsing
-variables as Args class is create, but FieldStorage have file_callback
+variables as Args class is create, but FieldStorageParser have file_callback
 variable, which is configurable by Application.file_callback property.

 .. code:: python